Maintenant en lecture: Mom's Fruit Cake

 • 250 ml (1 cup) chopped green candied cherries

-• 250 ml (1 cup) coarsely chopped walnuts
+• 250 ml (1 cup) of coarsely chopped nuts

-• 5 ml (1 tsp) maple syrup
+• 5 ml (1 tsp) of maple syrup

 🎁 Instructions

-🎄 Nutritional Information per Serving
+🎄 Nutritional Information Per Serving

 Nutrient Quantity